papekoja/Cplusplus-project/README.md

 - The clientserver directory contains the communication classes Connection and Server, and the auxiliary classes ConnectionClosedException and Protocol.
 These classes are defined in the project description, sections 5.2 and 6.
-- 'make' makes the library libclientserver.a and recursively builds the example programs in 'test'.
+- `make` makes the library libclientserver.a and recursively builds the example programs in `test`.
-- The subdirectory 'test' contains the test programs myclient and myserver, as defined in the project description, section 5.3.
+- The subdirectory `test` contains the example programs `myclient` and `myserver`, as defined in the project description, section 5.3.

 ## building with make